-The Tacony Creek and surrounding valley was primarily developed as an area of agriculture and milling operations, becoming a center of industry during the late eighteenth and early nineteenth centuries.
+The Tacony Creek and valley was primarily developed for agriculture and milling operations, becoming a center of industry during the late eighteenth and early nineteenth centuries.
 Expansion of the city in the late 1800s led to the conversion of farmland into residential neighborhoods, though active agriculture persisted in the upper watershed until the early 1900s.
 High-density housing characterizes the area’s development after the 1940s.
 Today, over 400,000 people call our watershed home.